27th Infantry Battalion (Ireland): Aid To Civil Authority

 Another role carried out by the 27th Infantry Battalion is Aid To Civil Authority (ATCA).
 In 1978 and again in 1987 the battalion provided an emergency firefighting service when Dundalk Fire Brigade went on strike.
 In 2001 the Battalion was deployed to assist during the foot-and-mouth disease outbreak.
 In late 2010 during heavy snow and a deep freeze that lasted weeks the Battalion was deployed to assist in snow relief efforts, clearing snow throughout Dundalk and Drogheda town centres as well as transporting nurses to hospitals.
 In 2017 the Battalion was deployed to assist in supply water to Drogheda after the main water pipe supplying the town burst leaving the town without water for several days.
 In 2018 during snow-Storm Emma, the Battalion was deployed assisted in transporting patients and medical staff, clearing paths and generally assisting the emergency services.
-The 27 Infantry Battalion assisted the Health Service Executive during the COVID-19 pandemic in 2020.
+The battalion assisted the Health Service Executive during the COVID-19 pandemic in 2020.